erizov/Professor/semester_11/lecture_73_security_devops/threat_modeling/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Threat Modeling for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Threat Modeling for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Threat Modeling
 9. Compare Threat Modeling performance with alternative algorithms on large datasets